25prabhu10/notes/docs/Languages/C-CPP/C.md

 4. **Linker**: Combines object files into an executable file

    _Flag:_ `-o` to specify output file name
-   - Linking all the source files together, that is all the other object codes in the project.
+   - Linking all the source files together, that is all the other object codes in the project
    - Linking function calls with their definitions.
 The linker knows where to look for the function definitions in the static libraries or dynamic libraries
    - It stitches all these Object file into an executable file